‘Afraid every conversation would be the last’: Mass. locals with loved ones in Ukraine fear for their safety

-BOSTON (WHDH) - About 100 people gathered outside the Massachusetts State House Thursday to condemn Russia’s attacks on Ukraine.
+BOSTON (WHDH) – About 100 people gathered outside the Massachusetts State House on Thursday morning to condemn Russia’s attacks on Ukraine.

 Many of the protestors are from Ukraine and still have loved ones there, including Olga Ivaniv.